 Forms and Deadlines, Making an Appointment

 We strongly encourage students to complete the health clearance exam through University Health Services (UHS).
 Print the health clearance form below and complete the top portion prior to your appointment.
 For in-person visits, take the form(s) with you to your appointment.
 For telehealth appointments, upload the form to your provider portal.
 If you have any conditions that require ongoing treatment or monitoring by a physician or healthcare provider, you may be required to obtain a completed specialist report form in order to obtain clearance to travel abroad.
+UHS has indicated that obtaining the completed specialist form in advance of your appointment will expedite the process.

 Keep in mind that this process can take weeks to complete, so we recommend starting as soon as possible.
 You do not have to have been accepted into your program to begin the health clearance process.